From a Developer to an Architect: Sabine talks about her daily work in IT at ALDI SOUTH

 Sabine: I’m currently working on the rollout of Click & Collect in Australia, which is a very exciting project.
 I’ve already flown to Australia and worked together with the local IT team there.
 That was a fascinating experience.

 Sabine: Last November, we attended the “SAP Insider” conference in Vienna as a team.
 We got to see the new technologies and consider which ones could be useful for us.
 Such conferences are naturally good opportunities for keeping up to date and networking.
 I also attend training courses to keep developing my skills.
-ALDI SOUTH really supports us by providing a training budget.
+ALDI DX really supports us by providing a training budget.
 I’m also active on LinkedIn and am always learning new things through groups or books.
 I’ve recently discovered podcasts and audio dramas.
 Most specialist literature is now available in the form of audio books, so I can also learn in my free time, for example while jogging.

 Sabine: Supportive, appreciative, open.